ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - The Perks of Being a Wallflower (Stephen Chbosky)
 - Slaughterhouse Five (Kurt Vonnegut)
 - The Wild Edge of Sorrow (Francis Weller)
-- From Frege to Gödel: A Source Book in Mathematical Logic ()
+- From Frege to Gödel: A Source Book in Mathematical Logic (Jean van Heijenoort)
+-
 ### papers
 - Emil Post (Alasdair Urquhart)
 - Variable Binding in Biologically Plausible Neural Networks (Master's Thesis) (Douwe Kiela)